John Motson: Broadcasting career

 During the 2018–19 season, Motson appeared in advertisements for gambling company Football INDEX.

 Personal life

 Motson married Anne Jobling in 1976.
 They lived in Little Brickhill in Buckinghamshire and had one son, Frederick (born 1986).

 In 2012, he stated he was a supporter of Barnet.

 Motson was the subject of This Is Your Life in 1996, during which he was surprised by Michael Aspel at a charity event.
 He also appeared on the BBC Radio 4 biographical programme Great Lives in 2007, in which he nominated Brian Clough as his "great life".
 On 19 May 2018, BBC Two celebrated Motson's career with an evening featuring three special programmes – Motty Mastermind, Motty – The Man Behind the Sheepskin and Countdown to the Full Motty.

 Motson was appointed an Officer of the Order of the British Empire (OBE) in the 2001 Birthday Honours for services to sports broadcasting.
-He died on 23 February 2023, at the age of 77.
+He died in his sleep on 23 February 2023, at the age of 77.
+He had been suffering from bowel cancer since 2014, but whether or not that condition was related to his death has never been confirmed.